codeface-io/SwiftObserver/readme.md

 ## <a id="custom-observables"></a>5.
 Custom Observables

-* Custom observables just need to adopt the `CustomObservable` protocol (alias `Observable`) and provide a `var latestUpdate: UpdateType { get }` of the type of updates they wish to send:
+* Custom observables just need to adopt the `Observable` protocol and provide a `var latestUpdate: UpdateType { get }` of the type of updates they wish to send:

     ~~~swift
     class Model: Observable